 Once the driver is installed, restart your computer and launch GTA 5 to see if it works correctly.
 If not, move on to the next fix below.

 Fix 4 – Avoid CPU overheating

 Overheating is another potential cause of this problem.
-This is because your computer doesn’t work normally when being overheated, and if you play in this condition, you’re likely to have the crashing issue in GTA V. So check your computer’s temperature and make sure there’s no overheating.
+This is because your computer doesn’t work normally when being overheated, and if you play in this condition, you’re likely to have a GTA online crash issue.
+So check your computer’s temperature and make sure there’s no overheating.

 If your CPU is overheating, clean out your computer case and ensure proper ventilation.
 Also check if the fans are running.
 Sometimes your case fan may fail or become unplugged, resulting in reduced air flow.
 If you feel the CPU is too hot, shut down your computer for a while until it gets cool.

 It’s possible that your antivirus application is interfering with your game causing it to crash.
 You can disable your antivirus temporarily and see if it solves your problem.
 Follow your antivirus program’s instructions on how to disable it.

 If your game works properly after you disable the antivirus software, contact your antivirus manufacturer and ask them for advice.
 Alternatively, you can install a different antivirus solution.